 Recently the Preston Mountain Classic has met its capacity of riders permitted to participate in the event 250 overall, and historically the event attracts around 230 – 250 riders.

-Prize money is paid to the winners, place getters (Elite men and under 19 down to 5th place) and fastest times, this has totalled around $3,500 – $4,000.
+Prize money is paid to the winners, place getters (Elite men and under 19 down to 5th place) and fastest times.

-Along with this Preston Cycling Club and the Preston Mountain Classic is well known amongst cycling circles for providing a hearty warm meal at the presentation for riders, sponsors and officials – the only race in the state (and maybe even Australia) to do so.
+As hosts of the event, Preston Cycling Club is well known amongst cycling circles for providing a hearty warm meal at the presentation for riders, sponsors and officials – the only race in the state (and maybe even Australia) to do so.

 The Preston Mountain Classic has always incorporated either a climb over Kinglake or Murchison Gap, hence the name “Mountain Classic”.
 The current course commences at Strath Creek, around an hour’s drive north of Melbourne, the riders head out of Strath Creek along Broadford-Flowerdale Rd and then turn left along the Whittlesea-Yea Rd towards Yea.
 It’s along this road that the riders will climb the infamous “Break of Day” climb and then descend at speeds of 70km per hour before reaching Yea.
 A second left hand turn onto the Goulburn Valley Hwy takes the riders over undulating road to King Parrot Creek Rd where they again descend back towards Strath Creek.
 Upon reaching Strath Creek, Elite and Under 19 riders begin their second loop of the course whilst Masters and Women Riders make their way up a 1.8km, 8.5% gradient climb of Murchison Gap.
 Elite and Under 19 riders get to test their skills on Murchison Gap after completing their second loop of the course.
 Overall 143kms are covered by the Elite Men and Under 19s, with the Masters Men and Women completing 74kms.

 The Honour Roll